The Start of My Photography Business

 When I started, I had always the intention of only offering family and kids shoots but after a bridal shoot, I fell in love with the idea of wedding photography.
 I attended a dedicated wedding workshop, got my first wedding booking and I have never looked back.

-As with everything photography is always changing and there is more learning to be done.
-I’ve just completed another 30-day wedding workshop and a lifestyle family photography workshop, learning so many new skills for my future clients.
+As with everything photography is always changing.
+There is more learning and growing to be done.
+I continue to attend workshops and invest in online courses, learning so many new skills for my future clients.
 My passion will never die for photography and my business; there is something different every day.

 So that’s a little bit of how I became a photographer and why I started my business.
 I used to say photographer very quietly when people asked what do you work at.
 Now I hold my head high and tell people without being asked proudly that “I am a professional lifestyle wedding and family photographer and I LOVE IT”.